A Difference a Literature Review Makes

 Alas, we’d need to be prepared for the likelihood that any data we uncover would be ambiguous or inconclusive, having been obtained under real-world conditions that would normally be hard to tease apart as-is let alone with a pandemic added to the mix.
 We’d therefore want our content territories to include information that could permit reasonable inferences about how precisely telehealth might impact the outcomes we care about, which could then help us disambiguate the real-world experience data, and even permit us to anticipate challenges or benefits that are only currently hinted at elsewhere.
 And to make that possible, we’d want to make sure to do the following:

 (1) First, we’d want to unearth anything that could tell us more about the behavioral implications of telehealth generally – and, for that, we’d likely want to dig not only into the literature on telehealth itself, but also into anything on technology-mediated human interactions that could shed light on the ways telehealth might impact patients cognitively, behaviorally, and emotionally.
-As noted at Step 1, we’d also want to understand the role that care delivery plays in the outcomes that are of interest to us, which would mean digging into literatures on the clinical and health behavioral aspects of HIV treatment to try to tease apart the determinants of these outcomes that an experience with telehealth might influence.
+As noted at Step 1, we’d also want to understand the role that care delivery in general plays in the outcomes that are of interest to us, which would mean digging into literatures on the clinical and health behavioral aspects of HIV treatment to try to tease apart the determinants of these outcomes that an experience with telehealth might influence.
 That would be content that would correspond to what’s on the right side of the map.

 (2) Then, for the left side, we’d certainly want to search for any HIV patient self-report studies that could tell us about their attitudes toward, and experiences with, telehealth – but we’d also want to gather any information about the patients that would allow us to make inferences beyond self-report.
 To that end, we’d want to develop a picture of people living with HIV that can tell us who they are as people, focusing on what it could mean for how they might respond to telehealth given its typical features.
 More specifically:

-• We’d also want to learn where they land demographically, as that information would point to additional social, cultural, and economic forces that could help us further understand patient’s telehealth-related drivers and barriers
+- We’d also want to learn where they land demographically, as that information would point to additional social, cultural, and economic forces that could help us further understand patient’s telehealth-related drivers and barriers

 Finally, because we’d be interested in couching all of this in terms of what drives patients’ management of their viral loads and how they react to the features of their healthcare, we’d want to make sure to look at literature that can tell us how aspects of HIV patient engagement, such as their adherence to ART, correlate with the types of demographic and psychosocial characteristics we’d be looking to unearth.
 That would give us a further way to illuminate the interconnections between telehealth, patient characteristics, and the outcomes that are of concern to us.